xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

       - It can be service labels like L3VPN , L2VPN, BGP-LU etc..
 -	**Local label**: label assigned by the system locally

-Once system receives remote label from peer-device a corresponding local label get assigned for the same forwarding entity.
-And system advertises the local label further to its peer-devices.

 Remote labels are managed in egress encapsulation (EM) databases and local labels are managed in centra exact match (CEM) data bases.
-Whereas local labels which are looked up at the ingress packet termination stage are programmed in CEM table which is a global table for whole NPU system.
+Local labels are looked up from CEM in the ingress termination stage and remote labels are derived from egress encapsulation stage from EM database.

 ### Egress Large EM on Q100 & Q200 systems